Linode Library Home

 Subsystem sftp internal-sftp

-Continue to add the following block to the end of the file:
+3. Add this block of settings to the end of the file:

 ChrootDirectory %h